 - Small talcum powder (great for drying out your feet at night)

 Note: Some of the above items can be purchased in Launceston before the trek.

-Note: One of the expedition leaders will be carrying a medium first aid kit for the group that will contain all of this medical equipment, but we would highly recommend that you carry a small personal first aid kit that contains these basic items.
+Note: One of the expedition leaders will be carrying a medium first aid kit for the group that will contain all of this medical equipment, but we highly recommend that you carry a small personal first aid kit containing these basic items.

 - Ibuprofen or Panadol

 - Throat lozenges.
 (Betadine lozenges seem to work very well)

 - Sunscreen (SPF 50+) & lip balm (small sunscreen with a carabineer is handy to hang off your pants or pack)

 - Small antiseptic cream